-As if it wasn’t scary enough to share my insecurities about what I see in the mirror, today I’m going to bare my soul in a whole new way and tell you how I tried to use a label to make myself appear to be more than I was.
+As if it wasn’t scary enough to share my insecurities about what I see in the mirror, today I’m going to bare my soul in a whole new way and tell you how I tried to use labels to make myself appear more than I was.

 I’m still embarrassed by it.

 You see I was headed to a big conference where attendees expected to exchange business cards.
 I deliberated over how to present myself on this 2 inch by 3 inch piece of flimsy card stock.
 I even researched the nuances of the definitions of “writer” and “author.”
 Ultimately, I decided on author because, well, technically I publish content on my blog…

 And because it made me sound more legit.